arkency/posts/posts/2014-04-01-unicorn-successful-deploy-verification-procedure.md

 for other Ruby web servers: The ability to do _Zero Downtime Deploy_, also known by the name _rolling deploy_ or _rolling restart_ aka _hot restart_.
 You start it by issuing `USR2` signal.
 But here is something that most websites won't tell you.
 It can fail and you won't even notice.
+You will be thinking that everything went ok, living in Wonderland, whereas in reality your deploy achieved uptime of exactly 0 seconds.

-So what you need is a small verification procedure that everything worked as exptected.
-This article will demonstrate simple solution for achieving it when you are using `capistrano` for deploying the app.
+So what you need is a small verification procedure that everything worked as expected.
+This article will demonstrate simple solution for achieving it in case you are using `capistrano` for deploying the app.
 However you can use very similar procedure if you deploy your app with other tools.

 <!-- more -->